SAP-samples/teched2024-DT180/exercises/ex4/README.md

 After completing these steps you will have modified and deployed the above mentioned iFlow.

-The Product, etc. iFlow is the most complex one of the provided iFlows.
-It is selecting not only products, but also other related data.
-Using the default settings not only products (master data type PRODUCT) are created in IBP, but also units of measure (UOMTO) and product specific unit of measure conversion factors (UOMCONVERSIONFACTOR)

-1. On the first tab open iFlow Run Integrate Products etc from SAP S4HANA Cloud to SAP IBP -your own user- of your package Session DT180 -your own user-
+1. On the first tab open iFlow Run Integrate Sales Order History from SAP S4HANA Cloud to SAP IBP -your own user-
 2. Click Configure.
 A popup will be opened that shows the configurable parameters of the iFlow.
-3. In Batch Name the value should be -your P S I D C user- Run Product, etc.: ${header.SAP_MplCorrelationId}, replace -your P S I D C user- by your own user ID
+3. In Batch Name the value should be -your P S I D C user- Sales Order History Run ID: ${header.SAP_MplCorrelationId}, replace -your P S I D C user- by your own user ID
 4. Change the value of Plant Filter from -keep default- to 05AA-09ZZ,1000-1999,2060,4060.
 This will select all plants between 05AA and 09ZZ, between 1000 and 1999, 2060 and 4060.
-4. Change the value of Product Filter from -keep default- to FG126-FG426.
-This will select all products between FG126 and FG426.
+4. Change the value of Product Filter from -keep default- to FG126-FG426,HT2000,FG426-FG626.
+This will select all products between FG126 and FG426, HT200 and between FG426 and FG626.
 5. In Datastore ID for Product Plant Filter replace -keep default- by the empty string
+6. In Date From set the following value for selecting the last two years: xsd:yearMonthDuration('-P24M') + xsd:date(substring($IFlowStartTimestamp,1,10))
 7. The rest of the configuration parameters should be left unchanged.
 8. Click Deploy on the lower right corner of the screen
 9. On the upcoming popup click Yes
+10. You can switch to the third tab and check when your Flow is started
-10. Switch to the second tab opened in exercise 1 and navigate to Monitor -> Integrations and APIs, Monitor Message Processing -> All Artifacts
+11. Switch to the second tab and navigate to Monitor -> Integrations and APIs, Monitor Message Processing -> All Artifacts
-11. Update the display if needed
+12. Update the display if needed until the run of your iFlow is finished
-12. Filter by the correlation ID of the run of your iFlow Run Integrate Plants from SAP S4HANA Cloud to SAP IBP -your own user-
+13. Filter by the correlation ID of the new run of your iFlow Run Integrate Plants from SAP S4HANA Cloud to SAP IBP -your own user-
-13. CLick on iFlow SAP IBP Write - Process Posted Data
+14. CLick on iFlow SAP IBP Write - Process Posted Data
-14. Custom Header IBP Write Batch File should have the following three entires: batch:..., name:UomTo, count:4, status:PROCESSED, errorCount:0 batch:..., name:UomConversionFactor, count:31, status:PROCESSED, errorCount:0
+15. Custom Header IBP Write Batch File should have the following entry:

-batch:..., name:Product, count:11, status:PROCESSED, errorCount:0
+batch:..., name:Sales Order History, count:421, status:PROCESSED_WITH_ERRORS, errorCount:1

-## Exercise 4.2 Create only some data types in IBP
+## Exercise 4.2 Add the product plant filter

-After completing these steps you will be able to run the integration of products, etc. for only some master data types
+After completing these steps you will be able to run the integration of key figures only for products replicated to IBP

-1. On the first tab configure iFlow Run Integrate Products etc from SAP S4HANA Cloud to SAP IBP -your own user-
+1. On the first tab configure iFlow Run Integrate Sales Order History from SAP S4HANA Cloud to SAP IBP -your own user-
-2. Change configuration parameter Master Data Types from PRODUCT,UOMTO,UOMCONVERSIONFACTOR to PRODUCT,UOMTO
+2. Change configuration parameter Datastore ID for Product Plant Filter from empty string to -your own user- Product Plant FIlter
 3. Deploy the iFlow again
 4. Switch to the second tab and navigate to Monitor -> Integrations and APIs, Monitor Message Processing -> All Artifacts
 5. Update the display if needed